chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 commit: 'b1b5f0b'
 ---

-Over the natural course of development bugs are inevitable.
+Over the natural course of development, bugs are inevitable.
 Visual test automation uses machines to detect changes in UI appearance for a human to review.

 In a nutshell, an image snapshot is taken of every component variation.
 This serves as the visual test "baseline".
-Each commit, new snapshots are captured then compared pixel-by-pixel to the baselines.
+With each commit, new snapshots are captured then compared pixel-by-pixel to the baselines.
 If there are UI changes, you get notified to review whether they're bugs or intentional updates.

 <video autoPlay muted playsInline loop >
   <source